-OCR ASD

-Customer agreements and relationships 13 years 13 years

-Existing technology 6 years 6 years

-Trade names 10 years N/A

-Non-compete covenants 5 years N/A
+OCR ASD BoxTop МСР Seller- cloud Customer agreements and relationships 13 years 13 years 13 years 8 years 12 years Existing technology 6 years 6 years 6 years 6 years 6 years Trade names 10 years 3-6 years 2 years 3 years 3 years Non-compete covenants 5 years 5 years 5 years 5 years 5 years

-The goodwill on the OCR and ASD acquisitions arose as a result of the combined strategic value to our growth plan.
-The goodwill arising from the OCR and ASD acquisitions are not deductible for tax purposes.
+The goodwill on the OCR, ASD, BoxTop, MCP and Sellercloud acquisitions arose as a result of the combined strategic value to our growth plan.
+The goodwill arising from the OCR, ASD and BoxTop acquisitions are not deductible for tax purposes.
+The goodwill arising from the MCP and Sellercloud acquisitions are deductible for tax purposes.